Life Insurance for Glimepiride users.

 Can I qualify for life insurance after I’ve been prescribed Amaryl?

 First things first, individuals who have been prescribed Amaryl to treat their type 2 diabetes can and often will be able to qualify for a traditional term or whole life insurance policy.
-Some may even be able to qualify for a no medical exam life insurance policy as well!
+Some may even be eligible for a no-medical exam life insurance policy, too!

 Why do life insurance companies care if I’ve been prescribed Amaryl?